vitejs/vite/docs/guide/index.md

 #### Specifying Alternative Root

 Running `vite` starts the dev server using the current working directory as root.
-You can specify an alternative root with `vite serve some/sub/dir`.
+You can specify an alternative root with `vite dev some/sub/dir`.

 ## Command Line Interface